lakillo/archaeology-machine-learning/README.md

 ## 📖 introduction to the project
 Machine learning (ML) methods present new ways of approaching archaeological research questions and interest in applying these methods continues to grow.

-This repository documents the application of ML methods to archaeological data, aiming to assist those working in the field by:
+This repository collects resources relating to the application of ML methods to archaeological data, aiming to:

-* providing an overview of the ways ML is being applied in archaeology
+* provide an overview of the ways ML is being applied in archaeology
-* sparking new ideas whilst reducing duplication of work
+* spark new ideas whilst reducing duplication of work
-* encouraging the sharing of code, data, and other resources
+* encourage the sharing of code, data, and other resources
-* making resources more [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable, and Reuseable)
+* make resources more [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable, and Reuseable)

-By doing this, we hope to support practitioners to **learn about, critically apply, or contribute to conversations about, machine learning methods for archaeology**.
+By doing this, we hope to support practitioners to **learn about, critically apply, or contribute to conversations about, ML in archaeology**.

 ## ✅ how to contribute
-This project is open for contributions!

-Check out our [🗺️ roadmap](https://github.com/lakillo/archaeology-machine-learning/issues/3) to get an overview of the current milestones we're working towards and find out how to participate.
+Check out our **[🗺️ roadmap](https://github.com/lakillo/archaeology-machine-learning/issues/3)** for an overview of what we're working on, or go straight to the **[✅ contributor guidelines](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md)**.

 ## 🗞️ releases
 Archived releases of this repository with a citeable DOI will be made at regular intervals.

-## 🙏 acknowledgements
-This project was kicked off as part of [Open Seeds cohort 8](https://openlifesci.org/openseeds/ols-8/), and was inspired by these great projects: [satellite-image-deep-learning](https://github.com/satellite-image-deep-learning/), [Rchaeology](https://rchaeology.github.io/about/), [open-phytoliths](https://github.com/open-phytoliths), [AncientMetagenomeDir](https://github.com/SPAAM-community/AncientMetagenomeDir), and [open-archaeo](https://github.com/zackbatist/open-archaeo).

-## 📁 repository contents
-Machine learning methods can be described and categorised in a number of different ways, which can make the field confusing to navigate.
-The data structure of this repository aims to simplify things.
-It's based on a hierarchy of information which goes from the most general way of describing a method to the most specific, e.g.:

-> **application area** —> **task** —> **technique**

-For contributors, guidance on how to use this hierarchy to structure your contributions can be found in the [💅 repo style guide](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#-repo-style-guide).

-# ⚙️ machine learning methods for archaeology
+# <mark> ⚙️ resources</mark>
+Resources are split into sections by application area.
+Datasets are right at the end.

 <!-- START -->

 ## ⚛️ chemical analysis